welcome-to-the-sunny-side/welcome-to-the-sunny-side.github.io/_otherposts/2024-08-20-When-your-waifu-doesnt-talk-back.md

 2. Societal problems: How does society function if a significant percentage of the male population can easily obtain the reward that earlier motivated them to contribute in society?
 I don't know or care.

-3. Effects on corporeal females: Would negatively affect them, but it would be funny to see them suffer through the loneliness that they so gleefully inflict.
+3. Effects on corporeal females: Would negatively affect them, but it would be interesting to see them suffer through the loneliness that they so gleefully inflict.

 What I am interested in, are the problems that arise when $m$ tries to have stable long-term relations with $c(f)$, with $f$ being an AI female.